 A previous history of a hypersensitivity reaction to nimodipine is an absolute contraindication.
 Liver failure and hypotension are relative contraindications for administering nimodipine.

-The drug is not entirely safe in pregnancy (Category C under the previous FDA system) and should only be used if there is a strong benefit-risk ratio.
+The drug is not entirely safe in pregnancy (Category C under the previous FDA system), and pregnant patients should only use it if there is a strong benefit-risk ratio.
 Breastfeeding is contraindicated while taking the drug due to the chance of harmful effects on the baby.
-Safety in the pediatric population has not been fully established.
+Research has not yet fully established safety in the pediatric population.

 Blood pressure requires monitoring in patients receiving nimodipine as it can cause hypotension.